Teodor97/RefApp/README.md

-# RefApp
+# FunApp
-E-commerce for refrigerators and stuff!
+Demo app with jokes and funny images